AndrewRadev/quickmd/README.md

 - Ability to render STDIN, which allows partial rendering of target markdown.
 Try putting [this bit of Vimscript](https://github.com/AndrewRadev/Vimfiles/blob/f9e0c08dd280d13acb625d3370da399c39e14403/ftplugin/markdown.vim#L11-L15) in your `~/.vim/ftplugin/markdown.vim`, select a few lines and press `!`.

+- Scroll with Vi-like keybindings, Press `e` to spawn an editor, if configured.

 ## Configuration

 You can change the CSS of the preview HTML by writing a file named "custom.css" in the application's config directory.
 On a linux machine, it would be: `~/.config/quickmd/`.

 You can also change some configuration options in a config file.
 Run `quickmd` with `--install-default-config` to create that file with all the defaults and comments.

-Run `--help` to know where the config files will be located on your system.
+Run `--help` to see where the config files will be located on your system, or press `F1` in the interface.

 The built-in CSS that is used is stored in [/res/style](./res/style) and the default config is in [/res/default_config.yaml](./res/default_config.yaml)